bw2/ExpansionHunter/README.md

 ### ExpansionHunter fork - under active development

 This modified version of ExpansionHunter introduces the following new features:
-- **Converts N chars error to warning**: changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning, allowing ExpansionHunter to run to completion without terminating on these errors
 - **New analysis modes**:
   - `--analysis-mode low-mem-streaming` is like `streaming` mode and produces nearly identical output, but uses much less memory (< 10Gb).
   - `--analysis-mode optimized-streaming` significantly speeds up analysis of large catalogs (> ~10k loci) by using simple heuristics to detect which loci can be confidently genotyped using only spanning reads, and then quickly computing their genotypes without running the full computationally-expensive ExpansionHunter genotyping algorithm.
 Since any given individual in the population will have no more than ~5k to 10k large expansions relative to the reference genome (see [[Weisburd 2023](https://pubmed.ncbi.nlm.nih.gov/37214979/)]), while genome-wide catalogs can have hundreds of thousands or millions of TR loci, this quick heuristic-based genotyping can be used for the majority of loci, yielding a 3x or more speedup depending on the catalog.
 The memory usage of this mode is also low (< 10Gb) and independent of catalog size, similar to `low-mem-streaming` mode.